Australian Broadband Advisory Council Terms of Reference

 The Australian Broadband Advisory Council (the Council) will examine and identify how to maximise the economic and social benefits of ubiquitous broadband connectivity including through increased take up and use of NBN and 5G.
-It will provide advice and recommendations to the Minister for Communications, Cyber Safety and the Arts (the Minister).
+It will provide advice and recommendations to the Minister for Communications, Urban Infrastructure, Cities and the Arts (the Minister).

 Function and scope

 The Council will provide advice and recommendations to the Minister on:

 - ways in which the NBN and 5G can be used to lift Australia's economic output and the welfare of Australians more generally

 - opportunities to increase the use of the NBN, 5G and other broadband networks, including by small and family businesses

 - barriers to using the NBN and 5G, including financial and cultural/behavioural issues and cost effective strategies to reduce such barriers

 - potential implementation, communication and outreach strategies